 Note By default, the individual who subscribes to Windows Intune becomes a global administrator for Microsoft Online Services and a tenant administrator for the Windows Intune administrator console.
 As a global administrator for Microsoft Online Services, that individual has the same privileges across all Microsoft Online Services for the organization and can add other tenant administrators for the Windows Intune administrator console.

-: View information about or delete managed software applications and updates that have been uploaded to Windows Intune Cloud Storage, and learn how to purchase additional storage.
+Storage Use: View information about or delete managed software applications and updates that have been uploaded to Windows Intune Cloud Storage, and learn how to purchase additional storage.
 A trial subscription to Windows Intune includes 2 gigabytes (GB) of cloud-based storage that is used to store managed software applications and updates.
 A paid subscription to Windows Intune includes 20GB of storage per month, with the option to purchase additional storage space at 1GB increments.
-For more information, see Purchasing Additional Storage.
+For more information, see Purchasing Additional Storage for Windows Intune.

 Note You cannot purchase additional storage during any Windows Intune trial or beta period.